vijay-eis/rfcs/text/0000-localizing-api-messages.md

 ### Terminology
 * Controlled Vocabulary - ???
+* Base Language - Language on which all other translations are based.
 * Message Key - Refers to the string that is used in place of a hardcoded message in the code
 * Message Value - Refers to the string that is fetched using a message key lookup for a given locale
 * Translation file - Contains Message key and values for a given locale